Dr Tim Walker

 Tim is a Research Fellow affiliated with the European Centre for Environment and Human Health (ECEHH) and Centre for Geography and Environmental Science (CGES).
 With expertise in social geography and a focus on qualitative methods.
 Tim works on collaborative, interdisciplinary, and impactful research projects.
 Involving the social housing sector, voluntary organizations, and healthcare sectors at both local and national levels.

 2016: PhD titled ‘Geographies of Risk, Uncertainty and Ambiguity in Catchment Management’.
 Exeter University, Centre for Geography, Environment and Society

 2010: MSc in Rural Social Science Research (Distinction).
 Newcastle University, Centre for Rural Economy

 2008: BA in Geography.
 Swansea University

-ESRC Knowledge Exchange Fellowship (2017) Impact Acceleration Account, University of Exeter: Tim secured funding for the project (total project worth £24,319) titled ‘TAP-MAPPING – enabling innovation in the community transport sector’ which was designed to realise the social and economic impact from Volunteers in Communities latest phase of action research.
+ESRC Knowledge Exchange Fellowship (2017) Impact Acceleration Account, University of Exeter: Tim secured funding for the project (total project worth £24,319) titled ‘TAP-MAPPING – enabling innovation in the community transport sector’ which was designed to realise the social and economic impact from the Social Innovation Group's action research.